rainbowdashlabs/sql-java/README.md

 I recommend to take a dive into the documentation.

-An example player to store some coins for a player would look like this:
+An example table to store some coins for a player would look like this:

 ``` sql
 -- always make sure to use "if not exists" to avoid errors when the table is alread defined.